zowe/docs-site/docs/user-guide/planinstall.md

     /S IZUANG1
     ```

-    After you see the message **CWWKB0056I INITIALIZATION COMPLETE FOR ANGEL**, issue the following command to start the server:
+    After you see the message ""CWWKB0056I INITIALIZATION COMPLETE FOR ANGEL"", issue the following command to start the server:

     ```
     /S IZUSVR1
     ```

     The server might take a few minutes to initialize.
-The z/OSMF server is available when the message **CWWKF0011I: The server zosmfServer is ready to run a smarter planet.** is displayed.
+The z/OSMF server is available when the message ""CWWKF0011I: The server zosmfServer is ready to run a smarter planet."" is displayed.

 4. Issue the following command to find the startup messages in the SDSF log of the z/OSMF server: